dbuenzli/hyperbib/DEVEL.md

 This layered structure has a few advantages for module dependencies:

-1. `Person_html` can access the whole model and the URLs requests to format.
+1. `Person_html` can access the whole schema and the URLs requests to format.
-2. `Person_service` can access the whole model and all the HTML renderings.
+2. `Person_service` can access the whole schema and all the HTML renderings.

 Since we have highly hyperlinked data we still occasionaly run by accident into the annoying circular dependency.